ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - almost all the extra texture input options like AO, specular, normal map...
 - LOTS of sliders to control lighting, final color & outline
-- ***just too much to write all removed feature here, the full version shader is a different level product)
+- ***just too much for me to write all removed feature here, the full version shader is a totally different level product

 When will the Full version toon lit shader release?
 -------------------